 Jill has experience and training in working with a diverse range of couples and families.
 Over her years in private practice she has worked extensively with couples to improve communication, intimacy, conflict resolution and family functioning.
-Jill is trained in both emotion-focused couples counselling and the Gottman Couples Counselling approach.
-She thoroughly enjoys the privilege of getting to know couples and is passionate about the value of counselling in improving relationships.
+Jill is trained in both emotion-focused couples counselling and the Gottman Method for couples counselling.
+She thoroughly enjoys the privilege of getting to know couples and being able to share their stories and experiences and is passionate about the value of counselling in building more successful and satisfying relationships.

 - Anxiety/stress/worry problems